mintbridge/eloquent-favourites/README.md

     'Favourites' => 'Mintbridge\EloquentFavourites\FavouritesFacade',
 ];
 ```
+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 You'll also need to publish and run the migration in order to create the database table.
 ```